alexey0511/alexey0511/README.md

 Thanks for visiting my github profile.

-- 👀 I’m interested in ...
+- 👀 I’m interested in ReactJS
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently looking at: OpenProps, Vite.js, Tanstack Router
 - 💞️ I’m looking to collaborate on any JavaScript project
 - 📫 How to reach me:
      Get in touch via email ( om.alex@hotmail.com ) or visit my personal page https://alexeyom.com